ioBroker/ioBroker.docs/docs/en/admin/log.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/log.md
-hash: 66gpVVstVxHlQUyyBYv8juocwLyP/pXvD9q5MXSJDlE=
+hash: SF9PSkEVT8mItnrGcqW4liNccrJ/ZhU4DElrk63Agz4=
 ---
 The system's messages are continuously output here.
 The latest message is at the top.

 ![The log page](../../de/admin/media/ADMIN_Log_numbers.png)

 ## The title line
 in the title line there are icons for the most important processes.
 There is context help for each icon.
-To do this, simply hold the mouse on the icon for a while.
+To do this, simply stay on the icon with the mouse for a while.

 ### 1 - update log
 This button updates the list.